Discrimination against asexual people: Intersectionality

+Impacts

+A 2017 LGBT survey conducted by the Government of the United Kingdom found that 2% of more than 108,000 respondents identified as asexual.
+Asexual people had the joint-lowest (alongside pansexual people) average life satisfaction of any sexual orientation amongst cisgender respondents.
+The results of the survey also showed asexual people to be the least comfortable cisgender LGBTQ group within the United Kingdom, and 89% of cisgender asexual respondents – the highest percentage of any group surveyed – were reluctant to be open with their identity for fear of negative reactions.
+A study on 169 asexual people published in April 2016 by Yale University found that many encountered dismissal and scepticism on coming out.

 Anti-discrimination endeavours

-In New York, the Sexual Orientation Non-Discrimination Act categorises asexuals as a protected class.
+In 2002, New York passed the Sexual Orientation Non-Discrimination Act, also known as SONDA, which categorises asexuals as a protected class; it was the first time a U.S. state explicitly protected asexuality by name, and as of 2014, New York remained the only state to have done so.
+Over twenty other states have sexual orientation anti-discrimination laws, however, a vast majority define them to include "heterosexuality, homosexuality, and bisexuality" and do not include asexuality by name.
+Some localities in the United States have passed laws that explicitly protect asexuals, but most of them are also in New York.
+Notably, Albany was the first in 1992, ten years before SONDA became law.

-The Asexual Visibility and Education Network (AVEN), an organisation founded in 2001 by David Jay, aims to raise awareness of asexuality, through such means as discussions in schools about asexuality and discouraging discriminatory attitudes towards the sexuality.
+AVEN aims to raise awareness of asexuality through such means as discussions in schools about asexuality and discouraging discriminatory attitudes towards the sexuality.
 Asexual Awareness Week is an annual event formed by Sarah Beth Brooks in 2010, also with the aim of raising asexual awareness and dispelling misconceptions.
 There have been attempts to increase awareness of asexuality in universities.
 A number of community support groups for asexual people have been formed, such as Asexuals of the Mid-Atlantic, a meetup group for asexual people centred in Washington, D.C., whose members founded The Asexual Awareness Project, an asexual advocacy organisation.
+There have been efforts to stop the exclusion of asexuals from LGBTQ pride events.

-In autumn 2014, the book The Invisible Orientation: An Introduction to Asexuality, written by Julie Sondra Decker, was published, with Decker stating that the aim of the book was for it to be used in sex education to increase common knowledge of sexuality.
+In autumn of 2014, the book The Invisible Orientation: An Introduction to Asexuality, written by Julie Sondra Decker, was published, with Decker stating that the aim of the book was for it to be used in sex education to increase common knowledge of sexuality.
 In 2015, United Kingdom Labour Party parliamentary candidate George Norman called for Parliament to add asexuality to its existing equality legislation, and to recognise that one per cent of the UK's electorate identified as asexual.

-In 2016, the Asexual Aromantic Alliance was founded at Iowa State University to encourage co-operation between the asexual and aromantic communities, with the aim of "help[ing to] eliminate acephobia."
+The Asexual Aromantic Alliance was founded in 2016 at Iowa State University to encourage co-operation between the asexual and aromantic communities, with the aim of "help[ing to] eliminate acephobia."